 “My desire to see change is greater than any fear of what could happen to me in the pursuit of it.” - Cori Bush

-A native St. Louisan, solely educated at local St. Louis schools and universities, Cori is a single parent, a registered nurse, an ordained pastor, an activist, and a community organizer.
+A native St. Louisan, solely educated at local St. Louis schools and universities, Cori is a single parent, a registered nurse, a pastor, an activist, and a community organizer.
 Her work crosses cultural, ethnic, gender, and religious lines.
 As co-director of The Truth Telling Project, Cori travels the country highlighting the voices of the voiceless bringing light to their stories.
 She's an international presenter on nonviolent conflict and has worked as a Nonviolence 365 Ambassador with the King Center.

 Through her activism, Ms. Bush was honored as a recipient of the 2015 “Woman of Courage” Award from the Emmett Till Legacy Foundation, the 2016 Delux Magazine “Power 100” Award, named one of the ‘Top 50 Women of St. Louis” by Gazelle Magazine, and honored as an “Unsung Human Rights Shero” by the St. Louis Coalition for Human Rights in 2017.
 She also received the 2018 “Community Activist” award from the Missouri Association of Black Ministers.